HScheiber/STAT545-hw-Scheiber-Hayden/hw04/tidy_joins.md

 ![](tidy_joins_files/figure-markdown_github-ascii_identifiers/unnamed-chunk-7-1.png)

-If we use data in long format, as below, only a single layer of `geom_point` is required, but I also have to `filter` the data first.
+If I use data in long format, as below, only a single layer of `geom_point` is required, but I also have to `filter` the data first.
 I think this method is better simply because of the colour aesthetic, which automatically maps to continent.
 In the previous example I had to manually map it, which just felt wrong.

 ``` r
 # Same process as before, but without spread